PeopleFirst

 ACAS provide information on the employment rights of personal care assistants.

-The Skills for Care website has a toolkit to help you employ your own personal assistants.
+Skills for Care have a toolkit on Employing Personal Assistants which has a useful toolkit of leaflets, template documents and other documents.
 It includes downloads and videos on YouTube about personal assistants.

 The old Direct Gov website provided advice on all aspects of employing a personal care assistant - this information has been archived but is still available at the time of writing.